harttle/liquidjs/docs/source/tags/include.md

 ```

 {% note info Escaping %}
-In LiquidJS, `"` within quoted string literals need to be escaped.
-Adding a slash before the quote, e.g. `\"`.
+In LiquidJS, `"` within quoted string literals need to be escaped by adding a slash before the quote, e.g. `\"`.
 Using Jekyll-like filenames can make this easier, see below.
 {% endnote %}

 ## Jekyll-like filenames

-Setting [dynamicPartials][dynamicPartials] to `false` will enable Jekyll-like includes, file names are specified as literal string.
-And it also supports Liquid outputs and filters.
+Setting [dynamicPartials][dynamicPartials] to `false` will enable Jekyll-like filenames, where file names are specified as literal string without surrounding quotes.
+Liquid outputs and filters are also supported within that, for example:

 ```liquid
 {% include prefix/{{ page.my_variable }}/suffix %}